PeterPCW/promptSaver/README.md

 2. Open the extension popup (click the extension icon in the toolbar).
 3. In the popup, the selected code will be displayed as Code Snippet with a prompt prefix.
 You can edit this prompt as desired but it should work as-is.
 4. Review the code snippet and click "Generate".
-5. The extension should prompt you to save to a file once the Result is returned.
-Sometimes this fails, in which case you can use the Save to File button to launch the file location picker again.
-It will save the text in the Result window.
+5. The extension will runn and return the OpenAI response in Result.
+6. Use the Save to File button to launch the file location picker if you want to save the documented code.
+It will save the text in the Result window and append a "Source:" link to the currently active browswer window.